-I’m sure this is a busy week for you, whether you’re running around doing last-minute errands, working hard to manage your mind, or feeling vulnerable as you tend to your heart.
-I hope this week’s letter helps you remember the most important person on your list — You.
+I’m sure this week is a busy one for you whether you’re running around doing last-minute errands, working hard to manage your mind, or feeling vulnerable as you tend to your heart.

-This time of year can be a season of “extra.”
+This time of year can be the season of “extra.”

 Extra sensitive buttons.